 Our SPEAR T-cells and their potential associated risks are still under investigation.
 For example, there is a potential risk that, given that the TCR chains are produced separately and then assembled within patient T cells into full TCRs, the TCR chains from both transduced and naturally occurring T cells could be assembled into an unintended end TCR due to mis-pairing of TCR chains, which could create unknown recognition and cross-reactivity problems within patients.
 Although this phenomenon has not been reported in humans, it remains a theoretical risk for our SPEAR T-cells and is still being studied and investigated.
 This could delay regulatory approval, if any, for the relevant SPEAR T-cells.
 To the extent that any mis-pairing of TCR chains is identified, either in our or our competitors' clinical trials, additional investment may be required in order to modify relevant SPEAR T-cells and to further assess and validate the risk of such mis-pairing to patients.
-There is also no guarantee that following or that regulatory approval will be obtained at all or on a timely basis in relation to such modified SPEAR T-cells.
-The occurrence of such events could significantly harm our business, prospects, financial condition and results of operations.
+There is also no guarantee that following modification of the relevant SPEAR T-cell, such modified SPEAR T-cell will remain suitable for patient treatment, that it will eliminate the risk of mis-pairing of TCR chains or that regulatory approval will be obtained at all or on a timely basis in relation to such modified SPEAR T-cells.
+The occurrence of such events would significantly harm our business, prospects, financial condition and results of operations.